 Historically (and for as long as I can remember) SEO’s have been obsessed with link acquisition and its impact on search engine rankings.
-Fast forward to 2017/2018, and Google has progressed enormously in the last few years from a relatively static (yet complex) link-based index, to one that is driven by a multitude of technical and user-level factors.
-And today, the driving force that’s helping Google make sense of this myriad of data points is machine learning.
+Fast forward to today, and Google has progressed enormously in the last few years from a relatively static (yet complex) link-based index, to one that is driven by a multitude of technical and user-level factors.
+And today, the driving force that’s helping Google make sense of this myriad of data points and most importantly, searcher intent, is machine learning.

 In this blog post, I discuss a few concepts, ideas and things I’ve picked up over the last few months in relation to the rise of machine learning, optimising for user intent and the very possible (in my opinion) decline of link importance.